-What is entropion?
+What is entropion and ectropion?

-What are the benefits of ectropion and entropion repair?
+What are the benefits of surgery?

-If the operation is successful, the eyelid should be in a better position and your symptoms should improve.
+Your eyelid should be in a better position and your symptoms should improve.

 Are there any alternatives to surgery?

-What does the operation involve?
+What does the procedure involve?

 What complications can happen?

-General complications of any operation:
+General complications of any operation

-- Infection in the surgical wound
+- Infection of the surgical site (wound)

-Specific complications of this operation:
+Specific complications of this operation

-- Corneal abrasion
+- Cornea abrasion